2022 CLE Speakers & Agenda

 3:15-3:30 PM: Break

-Byrd was elected Pulaski County Circuit Judge Division 8 in the March 3, 2020 election, and she was sworn into office on January 1, 2021 for a six-year term.
+Byrd is serving in her second year as Pulaski County Circuit Judge Division 8.
 Byrd was previously in private practice in North Little Rock where her primary focus was juvenile matters.
-She served as an Assistant City Attorney for North Little Rock (handling HR and truancy matters), the Sherwood Public Defender, and an Attorney ad litem representing children in foster care in Poinsett County, Arkansas.
+She served as an Assistant City Attorney for North Little Rock (handling HR and truancy matters), the Sherwood Public Defender, and an attorney ad litem representing children in foster care.

-She is a life member of the NAACP, and is actively involved in the North Little Rock Chapter.
+She is a life member of the NAACP, and is actively involved in the North Little Rock Chapter and a life member of the UA Little Rock Alumni Association.
 An active member of St. Mark Baptist Church, she serves as a large group leader/storyteller in children’s church and a Director for the Watson Primary Ensemble choir for children ages 3-11.
 In addition to the community and church activities in which she is involved, she enjoys travel, exercise and fitness, outdoor activities, and attending and watching sports events.

 A graduate of Lonoke High School, Byrd received a degree in Criminal Justice from the University of Arkansas at Fayetteville, and a Juris Doctorate degree from the UALR School of Law in 1996.